TeslaMotors91/Udacity-MyReads/README.md

+# Installation and Launch Instructions

+1. To install this project, simply clone or download the repository to your local machine

+2. Then run `yarn` or `npm install` inside the command prompt root folder that contains the package.json file.

+3. Finally run `yarn start`

 # MyReads Project

 This is the starter template for the final assessment project for Udacity's React Fundamentals course.
 The goal of this template is to save you time by providing a static example of the CSS and HTML markup that may be used, but without any of the React code that is needed to complete the project.
 If you choose to start with this template, your job will be to add interactivity to the app by refactoring the static code in this template.